 However, if you don’t have a microwave or you would rather keep working on the stove, let’s look at what you should try.

-There are a few ways to fix rice that has been undercooked on the stove.
-The first involves simply adding a little more water to the pan and allowing it to keep cooking as it was doing before.
-Keep the heat reasonably low so that it does not burn on the bottom.
+There are a few ways of fixing undercooked rice on the stove.
+The first involves simply adding a little more water to the pan and allowing it to keep cooking as it was before.
+Keep to low heat so that it does not burn on the bottom.

 However, there is a risk that only the bottom of the rice will cook with this method, so another option is to steam the rice lightly.

 If there is still water in the rice, you do not need to add any.
 If the rice has boiled dry, add a little water to the bottom of the pan.

 Next, put a lid on the pan and turn the heat up to low/medium.
 Keep an eye on the water levels so the rice at the bottom doesn’t burn.
 Steam should build up in the pan, cooking the rice throughout rather than just at the bottom.

 This could take about ten minutes, but make sure you stay nearby so that you can add more water if the pan boils dry.
 You should not need to add a lot, but this will depend on how much steam can escape from your pan.

 How to Fix Undercooked Rice in the Oven